AI in Marketing Automation

 AI in Customer Journey Orchestration

-How AI Marketing Automation Works — 4 Steps
+How AI Marketing Automation Works: A 4-Step Framework

 Understanding the individual benefits of AI is one thing.
 Seeing how the full process fits together is another.
 Most AI marketing automation systems operate through a continuous four-step cycle that improves with every campaign run.

-Step 3: Automated action and campaign execution.
 Based on those insights, the system takes action without waiting for a marketer to manually trigger it.
 A customer whose churn probability crosses a defined threshold receives a retention campaign.
-A high-intent prospect receives a personalised offer at the channel and time the model predicts they are most likely to respond.
+A high-intent prospect receives a personalised offer at the channel and at the time the model predicts they are most likely to respond.
 This is where predictive triggers come to life at scale.

 This four-step cycle runs in the background continuously, which means campaigns improve while the marketing team focuses on strategy rather than maintenance.